 “I half remember that…” is an exhibition and film screening of recent artworks by visual artists Brían Crotty and Ciara Rodgers.
 Real and imagined histories are displayed through various media as the artists question where exactly truth and fiction exist in the 21st Century landscape.

 There is a half remembering, half wakefulness and half-truth to the apparent memories of people, objects and environments depicted here.
 Things aren’t always as they appear and there is a duality at play between fact and fiction imagined in a false archive on display.
-A sense of nostalgia, satire and a voice for the underappreciated, underpin the ideas broached in this collection of artworks, curated by Ciara Rodgers.
+A sense of nostalgia, satire and a voice for the underappreciated, underpin the ideas broached in this collection of artworks.

 Film screening: Red Mary Red was written and directed by visual artist Brían Crotty in 2020 and stars Jon Whitty, Rosie O’Regan, Conor O’Riordan and Frank Prendergast.
 The film sets out to investigate the relationship between a fictionalised version of a real-life 18th century highwayman William Crotty and the general Irish population.